BodiAugustus/ashley_defi/README.md

 #88.
 Created getContractOwner().
 Created transferOwnership().
 Created onlyOwner() modifier and OnlyOwner error, added modifier t transferOwnership function.

 #89.
 Ran truffle migrate --reset.
 Created utils folder in root directory.
 Created loadContract.js inside of that.
 Added utils folder to jsconfig.json file.
 Ran npm i @truffle/contract.
 Built out loadContract.js.
 Added contract to provider and updated setWeb3Api.

+#90.
+Confirmed TruffleContract was loaded in the console.
+Tested network - truffle contract is very large.
+Created js folder in public folder.
+Created truffle-contract.js there.
+Copied node modules/truffle/contract/dist/minified version into the truffle-contract.js file.
+Brought in the new library using Script inside the baselayout file.
+Reworked the loadContract file to run via the Script.
+New method still passes too large of a file across the network.